 - After they are baked and cooled, I like to dust them with powdered sugar for a pretty finish.

 When you slice into these muffins, you'll see how moist and tender they are!
 Serve with a cup of coffee for a snack or pile high for a fantastic banana muffin assortment for a brunch.

-Please Let me Know if You Make These Banana Muffins
+Please Let me Know if You Make This Recipe

 by leaving a rating below